 It’s Mud Season: Weight Restrictions on Local Roads

-Q. Do local officials have the authority to keep certain vehicles off of local roads?
+Q. Do local officials have the authority to set vehicle weight limits for local roads?

-A. Local roads, meaning Class IV, V and VI highways, are especially vulnerable to damage in the spring.
-Since local officials have a statutory duty to maintain all Class V roads on a year round basis, New Hampshire statute, in RSA 231:190 and :191, allows them to take special steps to protect the roads from damage by imposing limits on the weight of vehicles that use the road.
-The limits may be permanent, or temporary.
+A. Since local officials have a statutory duty to maintain all Class V roads on a year round basis, RSA 231:190 and :191 allow them to take special steps to protect the roads from damage by imposing limits on the weight of vehicles that use the road.
+The limits may be permanent or temporary.
+Local roads, meaning Class IV, V and VI highways, are especially vulnerable to damage in the spring.
 If there is a problem with a bridge or other structure, the limits may be permanent.
 If the problem relates to the spring thaw, the restriction is usually temporary.

 Q. Why does most of the risk of damage occur in the spring?